Passage-Chain/nft-staking/contracts/vault-factory/README.md

 - Contract Name: Defined in `CARGO_PKG_NAME`
 - Contract Version: Defined in `CARGO_PKG_VERSION`

-This README provides an overview of the PassageVaultFactory smart contract, highlighting its main features and functionality.
+This README provides an overview of the VaultFactory smart contract, highlighting its main features and functionality.
 For detailed implementation and usage, refer to the contract source code.